Olejekglejek/Sparta/Week 1 Business/README.md

 1. **What is Agile and the benefit of implementing it?**

-Agile is a set of values and principles which help the development team to think and interact in ways to achieve the ability to continuously adapt and constantly make improvements to the way we work.
+Agile is a set of values and principles which help the development team to continuously adapt and constantly make improvements to the way we work.

 Teams choose agile so they can respond to changes in the marketplace or feedback from customers quickly.
 Just enough planning and shipping in small, frequent increments lets the team gather feedback on each change and integrate it into future plans at a minimal cost.

-It came as a necessity to replace the Waterfall methodology which was not suitable anymore for large and complex projects.
+It came as a necessity to replace the **Waterfall** methodology which was not suitable anymore for large and complex projects.
 Agile includes frameworks like Scrum, Extreme programming, Kanban, etc.

-It has 4 values that prioritize Individuals and interaction, Working Software, Customer Collaboration, Responsiveness to change rather than Processes and Tools, Comprehensive documentation, Contract Negotiation, and strict plan.
+It has 4 values that prioritize **Individuals and interaction, Working Software, Customer Collaboration, Responsiveness to change rather than Processes and Tools, Comprehensive documentation, Contract Negotiation, and strict plan**.

 2. **What is SCRUM and the benefit of implementing it?**